-PAUL MITCHELL THE SCHOOL will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
-A maximum of 400 hours will be accepted for students who transfer from another school; all cosmetology transfer students must attend a minimum of 1200 hours and esthetics transfer students must attend a minimum of 200 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
-If transferring from another PAUL MITCHELL school all transfer hours will be accepted.
-Students who have had training outside the state of California must provide proof of the number of hours of training to the Board of Barbering and Cosmetology and PAUL MITCHELL THE SCHOOL prior to enrollment.
+Paul Mitchell The School Santa Barbara will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
+A maximum of 1200 hours will be accepted for cosmetology students and 1100 hours for barbering students who transfer from another school; all transfer students must attend a minimum of 400 hours at Paul Mitchell The School Santa Barbara, to obtain the Paul Mitchell culture and educational program.

-The cost for Paul Mitchell The School Sacramento cosmetology transfer students is \$11.25 per hour and for esthetics transfer students \$12.75 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.
-PAUL MITCHELL THE SCHOOL does not accept transfer hours for the nail care program.
+The cost for transfer cosmetology students is \$12.00 per hour and \$9.33 for barbering students attended at Paul Mitchell The School Santa Barbara; this does not include the cost of a complete and current Paul Mitchell student kit.